IdentityServer/IdentityServer4/docs/quickstarts/4_external_authentication.rst

 .. image:: images/4_login_page.png

 After authentication with the MVC client, you can see that the claims are now being sourced from Google data.
+If you need other claims from Google, add extra claim mappings as required.
+For example, ``MapJsonKey("urn:google:image", "image");`` will map the claim for the profile picture.

 Further experiments
 ^^^^^^^^^^^^^^^^^^^